yitzikc/mre-alarm-timer/README.md

 * Click Basics group
 * Click on SDKApp
 * For the URL field, enter `ws://localhost:3901`.
 If you've configured a different hostname, use that instead.
-* Enter a session ID (This step will eventually be optional.
-For now, put in any random value)
 * Click Confirm
 * If the app doesn't seem to load, click on the gear icon next the MRE object in to the present objects list, and make sure "Is Playing" is checked.